Quantum Pseudorandom Scramblers: Dispersing

-We first give the formal definitions of a random scrambler and a pseudorandom scrambler with a dispersing property in \sect{drss}.
-Then, \sect{tvmixing} analyses the total variation mixing time of the parallel Kac's walk on both real and complex Hilbert space.
+As mentioned before, our parallel Kac's walk also mixes rapidly in terms of total variation distance, which endows our scramblers with a unique dispersing property.
+We first give the formal definitions of a random scrambler with a dispersing property in \sect{drss}.
+Then, \sect{tvmixing} analyses the total variation mixing time of the parallel Kac's walk on both real and complex Hilbert spaces.
 Lastly in \sect{provedrss}, we utilize this rapid mixing property to demonstrate that the ensembles of unitary operators we construct in \sect{const1} do exhibit a dispersing property.